Pennsylvania Employment Law

 How Our Wage & Hour Lawyers Help Pennsylvania Employees Protect Their Rights

 Once you suspect that your employer is not paying you correctly, the idea of contacting a lawyer may feel intimidating.
 We understand that most workers have never been involved in a lawsuit and do not know what to expect.
 Our role is to guide you through each step and to shoulder the legal work so you can focus on your life and your job.
-When you reach out to our firm, we start by listening to your story in detail and reviewing the pay practices that affect you.
+When you reach out to a labor lawyer at our firm in Pennsylvania, we start by listening to your story in detail and reviewing the pay practices that affect you.

 During an initial review, we typically look at pay stubs, timesheets, schedules, and any written policies or messages about hours and compensation.
 We compare those materials to what you tell us about the hours you actually work.
-As a labor law lawyer, we use our knowledge of the Fair Labor Standards Act and Pennsylvania wage laws to evaluate whether you may have a legal claim.
+We use our knowledge of the Fair Labor Standards Act and Pennsylvania wage laws to evaluate whether you may have a legal claim.

 If a claim appears warranted, we discuss potential paths forward.
 Some matters can be addressed by contacting the employer and attempting to resolve the issue without a lawsuit.
 Others are better suited to formal litigation because of the amount of money at stake, the number of workers involved, or the employer’s unwillingness to change its practices.
 Our lawyers regularly file cases in federal courts, including the United States District Court for the Eastern District of Pennsylvania, and in Pennsylvania courts that hear wage cases.